mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/choose-infrastructure/vsphere/bootstrap/index.md

 -   Ensure the `dkp` binary can be found in your $PATH.

--   Complete the steps in [Create a CAPI VM Image][create-capi-image]
+-   Complete the steps in [Create a CAPI VM template][create-capi-image]

 ## Bootstrap Cluster Lifecycle Services